suikki/sdf_text_sample/README.md

 Requirements:
 - cmake 3.2 or newer
 - on Windows: Visual studio (tested with vs14) or mingw
+- on linux: SDL2 dev package must be installed

 ## License
 The project is licensed under the [zlib license](LICENSE.txt)